 Email: jholtday@southplainscollege.edu

-Office Hours at Lubbock Downtown Center, unless attending meetings at the main campus in Levelland.
+Office Hours at Lubbock Downtown Center.
 Downtown Center office, B002.
-Please click on Instructor Information in Blackboard for times.
+Please click on the Instructor tab in Start Here in Blackboard for times.
+Office Hours are also listed on the hard copy of the Weekly Schedule.

 Communication Plan